mergen-sergio/DBest/tutorial/6 - creating-indexes.md

 Since each node in a B+ tree can store a large number of children, the tree's height is reduced.
 This high degree ensures that searches require loading only a few pages, optimizing performance.

 ---

+## Clustered and Non-clustered Indexes

+Indexes in DBest can be **clustered** or **non-clustered**, differing in how the value part is structured:
+- A **clustered index** stores the entire tuple as the value part, effectively replacing the original data node.
+- A **non-clustered index** stores pointers to the tuple location, requiring access to the original data node for complete information.

+### Primary Index (Clustered)
+A clustered index is typically built on the **primary key** column(s), which uniquely identify tuples.
+For this reason, it is also referred to as the **primary index**.
+A data node usually have only one clustered index.

+### Secondary Index (Non-Clustered)
+Non-clustered indexes, or **secondary indexes**, are built on columns other than the primary key.
+During querying, the secondary index is typically joined with the primary index to retrieve full tuple information.

+---

 ## Creating and Using an Index

 ### Steps to Create an Index: